ThrowTheSwitch/Ceedling/README.md

     ceedling new YourNewProjectName --as_gem

 This creates a new folder named YourNewProjectName.
-Inside it will be your shiny new project file, rakefile, and a couple of src and test directories to get you started.
+Inside it will be your shiny new project file and a couple of src and test directories to get you started.
 You can then tweak all of those things to your heart's content.